Billy the Puppet: Dancing with the Stars

 On season 30 of Dancing with the Stars, the Halloween/horror-themed episode featured Amanda Kloots performing while costumed as Billy.
-The show, however mis-identified the character being portrayed as "Jigsaw".
+The show, however misidentified the character being portrayed as "Jigsaw".

 Video games

 Billy, voiced by Tobin Bell, appears throughout Saw: The Video Game, delivering hints and objectives to the player.
 He also featured prominently in marketing for the game.
 In the "Freedom" ending, Billy's reflection is seen on a TV when Tapp commits suicide.
 He returns in Saw II: Flesh & Blood, the sequel to the first game, also voiced by Tobin Bell.
 Billy repeats his role as in the first game, giving hints and clues to the player.
 The player can also collect small Billy dolls throughout the game, which require solving more complicated puzzles to obtain them; they are off of the main path, so the player does not have to get them.
 Saw II: Flesh & Blood is also the only time in the Saw franchise that he is actually called "Billy".

-Rocket League

 Billy the Puppet is featured on some cosmetic items, such as a car decal, in the popular free-to-play online game Rocket League from 19 October 2022 as part of the Halloween update titled "Haunted Hallows".

-Dead by Daylight

 Billy is in the video game Dead by Daylight as a prop as part of the Saw chapter.
 He appears sitting on the character-specific prop boxes that appear in maps when the player chooses "The Pig", a licensed character from Saw (who is Amanda Young in her Jigsaw apprentice reliefs).